 Gorakhgad Fort Trek: Nestled Amidst the Sahyadri Hill Range

-Having a good understanding of the terrains and using Guerrilla warfare, Charismatic King Shivaji of Maratha Empire was able to thwart attacks from Portuguese, British and the Mughal forces.
+Having a good understanding of the terrains and using Guerrilla warfare, Charismatic King Shivaji of the Maratha Empire was able to thwart attacks from Portuguese, British and the Mughal forces.

 The Sahyadri hills house many famous forts such as Shivneri, Raigad, Torna, Rajgad, Purandar, etc. All these fort offers great insights into the Maratha empire.